 - Get to know your neighbors.
-Knowing them on a friendly basis now will help you discuss that loud stereo later. - Always observe smoking regulations. - Work with your roommate(s) and/or suitemates to come to an agreement on an appropriate room temperature. - Get to know and work with your CA, AC, AD.
+Knowing them on a friendly basis now will help you discuss that loud stereo later. - Always observe smoking regulations. - Work with your roommate(s) and/or suitemates to come to an agreement on an appropriate room temperature. - Get to know and work with your CA and Residence Life Professional Staff member.
 Give them any suggestions you might have on how the living environment can be improved.